rsnikhil/Experimental_RISCV_Feature_Model/README.md

  - separate the constraints into standard (present in `RISCV_Feature_Types`) and non-standard features,
  - check all constraints (on standard features)
  - write out two files:
-     - `RV32IMU_std.yaml` which "completes" the given standard features with all defaults
+     - `foo_std.yaml` which "completes" the given standard features with all defaults
-     - `RV32IMU_nonstd.yam` which contains all the non-standard features (as-is from the input).
+     - `foo_nonstd.yam` which contains all the non-standard features (as-is from the input).

    These latter two files can be read by a formal ISA spec or universal simulator to contrain its behavior.